wintoncode/Winton.AspNetCore.Seo/README.md

 * /robots.txt
 * /sitemap.xml

-There should also be several `<meta>` tags in the HTML pages of your site that you have added the header metadata to.
+There should also be several `<meta>` tags in the HTML pages of your site.